 During in an October appearance on Fusion, a Univision subsidiary, Rubio said in English that he was not calling for DACA to be revoked “tomorrow or this week or right away.”

-, Rubio appeared to state definitively that, even in the absence of other immigration reform, he would support an end to DACA.
+And in November, Rubio appeared to state definitively that, even in the absence of other immigration reform, he would support an end to DACA.

 One side note: Though a president needs to only issue a new executive action to “rescind” a previous executive action, Cruz’s claim about his own intentions is misleading.
 Whether DACA is legal is a matter currently before the Supreme Court and a decision is expected by early summer.
 If the Supreme Court strikes it down, it will not be in place for the next president to “rescind,” and if the court upholds it, the action can no longer be considered “illegal,” as Cruz claims.